sqldef/node-sqldef/README.md

 }
 ```

 Now, configure your CI to execute `npm run migrate` when code gets checked in.
 You might want to keep the above `.sqldefrc` method (from above) for development.
 The configuration you setup there will override the `DB_` environment vars, so it should work pretty well together.
+If you are using environment variables for other things, you could also just set it all in once place (liek `.env` using [dotenv](https://www.npmjs.com/package/dotenv))